 There are two areas where RWD can be applied: (1) skin and (2) content.

-HTML5 Top Navigation skins are always enabled for responsive output, but you can adjust some settings on the Skin tab in the Target Editor.
-For Tripane output, you can enable responsive output in the Skin Editor, and you can adjust the same settings as Top Navigation output in the Target Editor.
+HTML5 Side and Top Navigation skins are always enabled for responsive output, but you can adjust some settings on the Skin tab in the Target Editor.
+For Tripane output, you can enable responsive output in the Skin Editor, and you can adjust the same settings as Side and Top Navigation output in the Target Editor.
 When a skin is responsive, the navigation elements are automatically adjusted depending on the size of the screen.

 Styles and media queries can be used to make your content responsive.
 This lets you present information—both its substance and structure—differently depending on the size of the screen or device.
 Flare provides a Responsive Layout window pane that helps you create this kind of content more easily.
 You also have the option of using third-party solutions (most notably the Zurb Foundation grid system) by adding the appropriate styles in your stylesheets and topics.

 Flare supports authoring and output for left-to-right (LTR) as well as right-to-left (RTL) languages.
-This includes English, French, German, Japanese, Chinese, Arabic, Persian, Hebrew, double-byte languages, and more.
+This includes English, French, German, Japanese, Chinese, Arabic, Persian, Hebrew, multi-byte languages, and more.
 RTL languages are supported in all outputs except DotNet Help and FrameMaker.
 Flare supports bi-directional languages not only at the topic level, but all the way down to the paragraph and sentence level.
 If you have a sentence containing both LTR and RTL languages, Flare will treat each of them appropriately in that sentence.

 Following are a few of the most important things to know about language support in Flare.